American Sign Language: "candy"

 Optional Reading: (Not needed for class)

 Variation: There is another method to sign "candy" that you might see some people using.
 This variation uses the sign for "sugar."
-Form your right hand into a modified letter "U" (the thumb is alongside, not crossed over).
+Form your dominant hand into a modified letter "U" (the thumb is alongside, not crossed over).
 Brush the tips of your fingers over your chin in a downward motion.
 Repeat the movement.

 SUGAR / cute: